Dear Mr. Electrician: What is the best surge protector that will protect my computer from lightning and how do I install it?

 In the photo above I put 3/8″ hex nuts under the mounting tabs of the surge protector to make it line up better with the existing 1/2″ knockout in the circuit breaker panel.
 Sheet metal screws were used to attach it to the plywood back board.
 Fender washers between the nuts and the plywood prevented the nuts from being pulled into the wood when I tightened the sheet metal screws.

 The home’s metal water service pipe, ground rods, well casing, and other metal pipes can be part of the grounding electrode system.
-In an older home a weak link in the system due to a loose or non-existent connection or corrosion of a component may cause the surge protector to be ineffective or in some cases hazardous.
+In an older home a weak link in the system due to a loose or non-existent connection, or corrosion of a component may cause the surge protector to be ineffective or in some cases hazardous because it cannot dissipate the excess voltage.

 Before purchasing a surge protector you should examine the main grounding electrode (Usually a water pipe or a ground rod or both) and the grounding electrode conductor connected to your electrical service.
 Lightning will usually follow the most direct path of least resistance to earth and you would prefer that it does not detour through any of your electronic equipment or appliances and cause damage.